A-Peresypkina/Personal-projects/README.md

 # Personal-projects
 Good afternoon)
-This repository contains my pet-projects)
+This repository contains test task for Yandex